-It takes some time to get fully established and often used in areas where thick greenery is desired.
+It takes some time to get fully established and is often used in areas where thick greenery is desired.

-Zoysia Japonica: It's popular on the southern side of the United States and known as Japanese or Korean lawn grass.
+Zoysia Japonica: It’s popular on the southern side of the United States and known as Japanese or Korean lawn grass.
 The grass leaves have a coarse texture and are light green.
-Many commercial garden centres and retailers sell seeds with instructions on how to plant it properly.
+Many commercial garden centers and retailers sell seeds with instructions on how to plant it properly.

 This is generally used for lawns or general turf areas.
 You can grow it through seeds, but it’s far easier to establish it through sodding or pods.

-Zoysia Tenuifolia: It's for those who don't want taller and expanded look of their lawn.
+Zoysia Tenuifolia: It’s for those who don’t want a taller and expanded look of their lawn.
 It has a smaller clump and puffy appearance.

-It's not very cold hardy, so it's better adapted to coastal plains of South Carolina.
-It's slow-growing grass and used as ornamental specimen plants.
+It’s not very cold hardy, so it’s better adapted to the coastal plains of South Carolina.
+It’s slow-growing grass and used as ornamental specimen plants.

 Zoysia Meyer: If you’re looking for Zoysia variety that is also a bit cold-tolerant, you should choose Zoysia Meyer.
 This is also available in seeds to grow cheaply.